 - Call your doctor – Your primary care physician, radiation oncologist, or medical oncologist can exam you and order the necessary tests to find out what, if anything, is going on.
 They can also comfort you by explaining the risk of recurrence.
 I can’t remember what my chances were, but I remember training myself to look at the numbers differently: 15% chance of recurrence became 85% chance of no recurrence.
 I liked 85% better than 15%.

-- Seek a trained mental health specialist – If the thoughts and fears are tormenting you, then a psychologist or psychiatrist may be able to assuage those thoughts.
+- Seek a trained mental health specialist – If the thoughts and fears torment you, then a psychologist or psychiatrist may be able to assuage those thoughts.
 Don’t let anyone deter you from seeking the help you need.
 Some well-meaning family and friends may tell you the fear is all in your head and try to discourage you from seeking counseling.
 Do what you need to do to get peace.

 - Seek out a trained spiritual leader – Your pastor, priest, rabbi, imam, or guide can offer spiritual comfort and help you make sense of the fear you’re experiencing.
-I found comfort from the bible, my pastor, his wife (who just happens to be my best friend), and many other spiritual friends.
+I found comfort in the bible, my pastor, his wife (who just happens to be my best friend), and many other spiritual friends.

 - Talk to other survivors – No one will understand your journey as well as other survivors.
 Find out if there are support groups in your area.
 If there are, attend the sessions.
 If there aren’t any, consider starting one.
 This is one of the reasons I started the closed Facebook group, Breast Cancer Conquerors.
 I wanted a Christian-based support group to which survivors could turn for encouragement and hope.